 The heart beats fast, thoughts race, muscles are tense, and the stomach churns.
 Stress and anxiety are a normal human response, an ancient survival mechanism designed to prepare us for danger.
 The problem is that in the modern world, this switch almost never turns off: emails, notifications, news, bills.
-When the stress system is on in the background day after day, it begins to wear down sleep, mood, the immune system, and even the rate of cellular aging.
+When the stress system is on in the background day after day, it begins to erode sleep, mood, the immune system, and even the rate of cellular aging.

 The good news: you don't need medication or a therapist to lower the flame's intensity.
 Most of the most effective tools are simple daily habits that directly affect the nervous system, and some work within minutes.
 In this guide, we've compiled practical, research-backed techniques to reduce stress and anxiety today, without special equipment or expense.